holtgrewe/tracdox/trac-sphinx/source/BuildManual/UsingTheSeqAnBuildSystem.rst

 files and then use Visual Studio for building the applications.
 When packaging, users can use the ``msbuild`` command as described below.

-As an example, we adapt the description of creating an application release for Masai on Windows.
-The next steps are typed into the Command Prompt (`MenuTrace[Start,All Programs,Accessories,Command Prompt) <MenuTrace[Start,All Programs,Accessories,Command Prompt)>`__.
+As an example, we adapt the description of creating an application release for Masai on Windows.The next steps are typed into the Command Prompt (``Start > All Programs > Accessories > Command``).

 ::